 - It has a dipole moment.
 Since PVC also has a dipole moment, the two have an affinity for one another.

-EIA based geomembranes, on the other hand, have demonstrated excellent resistance to chlorine (and chloramines).
-To begin with, PVC, itself, has good chlorine resistance.
-The resistance is enhanced by encapsulation with long chain polymeric, Elvaloy.
+EIA-based geomembranes, on the other hand, have demonstrated excellent resistance to chlorine (and chloramines).
+PVC itself has good chlorine resistance.
+The resistance is enhanced by encapsulation with Elvaloy.